smlundberg/smlundberg/.github/README.md

 <details>
   <summary>🕰️ When I work</summary>

   I'm currently in Colorado, so I'm in US Mountain Time.
-My hours are very flexible, but I'm generally online between 0900 ET and 2000 ET.
+My hours are very flexible, but I'm generally online between 0900 MT and 2000 MT.
 I'm not active that entire time, of course, but I'm generally very accessible during those hours.

   ![working](https://github.com/smlundberg/smlundberg/assets/31993924/54e36b04-eb20-430d-b242-94c8edbd8a50)
 </details>